TanirikaRoy/Moodify-Learning/README.md

 1. -Min AveMonthSpend = 22
    -Max AveMonthSpend = 176
    -Mean AveMonthSpend = 72.39
-   -Median AveMonthSpend = 68
-   -SD AveMonthSpend = 27.26
-2. More customers have not bought bikes.
-3. Median yearly income is as follows: Management > Professional > Skilled Manual > Clerical > Manual Occupation
-4. Customers with no children at home have a lower median AvgMonthSpend values than customers with one or more children at home.
-5. Married customers have a higher median AvgMonthSpend than single customers.
+2. Married customers have a higher median AvgMonthSpend than single customers.
-6. Male customers have a higher median AvgMonthSpend than female customers.
+3. Male customers have a higher median AvgMonthSpend than female customers.
-7. Male customers are more likely to buy bikes than female customers.
+4. Male customers are more likely to buy bikes than female customers.
-8. Median yearly income is higher for customers who bought a bike.
+5. Median yearly income is higher for customers who bought a bike.
-9. The code for this project is in Problem-1.ipynb
+6. The code for this project is in Problem-1.ipynb
-10. The values of AveMonthSpend that I get by running my model on the test dataset is there in Problem-1.csv. <br/>
 ## Problem-2
 Trained the model and used the test data to test it.